-Adventure in a youth or community context is all about choice, inclusion, experience, trying new things, sharing activity as an equal partner, being involved in the decisions, and having fun with friends.
+We believe that adventure in a youth and community context is all about building friendships, having choice, feeling inclusion, gaining experience, trying new things, sharing activity, being an equal partner, being involved in the decisions, and having fun.

 It can be an activity day or a weekend, the agenda is about engagement enrichment, empowerment and building from particpants own skills.

-For these reasons working with us means your project can develop activty to a scope, range and depth far beyond basic pay and play recreation.
+For these reasons working with us means your project can develop activty to a scope, range and depth far beyond any basic 'pay and play' recreation.

-We can build skills, confidence and esteem, build supportive and positive relationships and challenge young people to recogise inapproriate behaviours.
+We can build skills, confidence and esteem, build supportive and positive relationships and challenge young people to recognise inappropriate behaviours.

 The benefits include more confidence, better communication skills, increased understanding of others, empathy, better negotiation skills and other outcomes.